 Can I bring my dog?

 Dogs are permitted along most of the Trail, but they impose additional responsibilities on hikers who bring them along.
-If you want to hike with your dog, be considerate of others (and your dog) by planning carefully, educating yourself about local regulations, and keeping your dog controlled at all times.
+If you want to hike with your dog, be considerate of others (and your dog) by planning carefully, educating yourself about local regulations and keeping your dog controlled at all times.
 Dogs are not allowed in the Great Smoky Mountains National Park in Tennessee and North Carolina, Baxter State Park in Maine, and the Trailside Museum and Wildlife Center in Bear Mountain State Park, New York.
-Dogs are required to be on a leash on all National Park Service-administered lands—or more than 40 percent of the entire A.T.
-More: Hiking with Dogs.
+Dogs are required to be on a leash on all National Park Service-administered lands—or more than 40 percent of the entire AT.

-Generally, no. The Appalachian Trail is designed, built, and maintained by hikers for foot travel.
-More: Permits, Fees, and Regulations.
+Generally, no. The Appalachian Trail is designed, built and maintained by hikers for foot travel.

 Are bears and snakes a problem?